 Rides at Disneyland After Dark

-We were jumping up and down with excitement over being able to hop on toadally cool and popular rides like Guardians of the Galaxy — Mission: BREAKOUT!, Radiator Springs Racers, Incredicoaster and Toy Story Midway Mania without a wait.
-The same is true for Disneyland After Dark events.
-This is a major plus for people who want to ride a lot of rides without any kind of wait.
-Who wants to wait?
-Even though we skip the lines with FASTPASS and Disney MaxPass on normal days, there is always some kind of wait or planning involved.
+We were jumping up and down with excitement over being able to hop on toadally cool and popular rides such as Guardians of the Galaxy — Mission: BREAKOUT!, Radiator Springs Racers, Incredicoaster and Toy Story Midway Mania without a wait at Heroes Assemble.
 Being able to simply walk into Guardians of the Galaxy and enjoy looking at the collection in the lobby area without any people in the way or pressure to keep moving was such a treat!

-PhotoPass and Photo Ops at Disneyland After Dark Events
+PhotoPass and Photo-Ops at Disneyland After Dark Events

 Free PhotoPass downloads are included in the After Dark events.
-That way, you have great professional photos of special moments when meeting those favorite characters and posing for photo ops.
+You'll have 45 days to download the images.
+With PhotoPass, you have great professional photos of special moments when meeting those favorite characters and posing for photo-ops.
 Capture that perfect costume or outfit!
-Each Disneyland After Dark event presents unique photo ops that are in theme with the event.
-Scout out your favorites and prioritize, because lines can get long.
+Each Disneyland After Dark event presents uniquely themed photo-ops in line with the event.
+Scout out your favorites and prioritize because lines can get long.
 Disneyland After Dark events have many themed props and backdrops for striking your favorite pose.

 - Seeing one particular rare character would make your night.

 - You love all things Disney and just want to be part of the magic.

 - The main reason to go is to experience rides without wait times.

 - You want a new or different experience in a Disney park.

 - You like meeting others who share the same interests.